 There is the opportunity to undertake additional courses and qualifications, that complement the subject(s) that you have chosen to study.
 These can be accessed through your curriculum area in your area of study, or alternatively the College offers students the chance to undertake MOOCs (Massive Online Open Courses).
 These are offered in a whole host of subject areas, and can really differentiate you from others when applying for progression opportunities.
 Subject extras let you explore your passion for a chosen subject and develop your underpinning knowledge to help you in your future aspirations.

 The HSDC careers team has an extensive network with links across the whole of the country.
-Links that the College has includes local universities, Russell Group Universities, Prestigious Universities, as well as specialist Universities.
+Links that the College has include local universities, Russell Group Universities, Prestigious Universities, as well as specialist Universities.

-You will have the opportunity to meet representatives from the universities, subject specific facility tours, visit open days, attend lectures and course specific activities.
+You will have the opportunity to meet representatives from the universities, subject-specific facility tours, visit open days, attend lectures and course-specific activities.
 This can help you decide on your options after college: what do you want to study, why you want to study it, and where you would like to progress to.

-Some universities, and some courses require students to sit an admissions test alongside their application to university.
+Some universities and some courses require students to sit an admissions test alongside their application to university.
 HSDC will support all students through the admissions tests process, in addition to application support, to ensure that you are fulfilling your potential.

 Our South Downs Campus students regularly participate and achieve success with WorldSkills UK.
 WorldSkills UK is part of WorldSkills, a global movement supported by over 80 member countries, which celebrates young people achieving world-class standards in the biennial ‘skills olympics’.

 Three of our students placed at the WorldSkills UK National Finals in 2019, claiming Gold, Silver and Highly Commended awards.
 They managed to obtain their winning places by competing against more than 500 apprentices and students.
-Ex – Catering student Bella Skipp won Gold for Confectionery, while ex-Sport students Jake Francis-Chin and Luke Keogh were awarded Silver and Highly Commended for Fitness Trainer: Personal Training.
+Ex-Catering student Bella Skipp won Gold for Confectionery, while ex-Sport students Jake Francis-Chin and Luke Keogh were awarded Silver and Highly Commended for Fitness Trainer: Personal Training.